Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 Let us extend the Lie algebra $\sca_\la$ which defines the classical system to an operator $*$-algebra $\hat{\sca}_{\la}$ generated by the following linear operators acting on the algebra $\cyl^S_{\tL}$ of Schwarz cylindrical functions compatible with the tame group $\tL$:

-(recall that in the ISQ case $F=\Phi$).
 Clearly, $\Psi\Psi'$ is a function in $\cyl^S_{\tL}$, and $\hat{\phi}_{S,f,\la}\Psi'$ also belong to the space, which is guaranteed by Equation \eqref{e-psi-braket} and the fact that every derivative maps the algebra of Schwarz functions into itself.
 The $*$ involution on $\hat{\sca}_\la$ is defined as follows

 (the correctness of the definition can be proved by a method described in \cite{ol}).

 The next step of the quantization procedure is constructing a $*$-rep\-re\-sen\-ta\-tion of $\hat{\sca}_{\la}$ on a Hilbert space $\h_\la$.
 Let us begin this construction by defining the space.
 Let $(x^1,\ldots,x^N)$ be the canonical coordinates on $\R^N$ and let $dx^N$ be the Lebesgue measure on $\R^N$ which, obviously, coincides with one of the Haar measures on $\R^N$ thought as a Lie group.
 Given a set $\cal L$ of independent loops generating the tame group $\tL$ we define a measure $d\mu_{\tL}$ on $\A_{\tL}$ by the formula